 Recognize Nature’s Balance

 During Winter, just beneath the pure white snow and barren plants, Nature rests.
 Quietly building her magickal energy to prepare for Spring.
-Set your own daily rituals or routines that will help bring balance and rest to your daily life.
-Remember Winter months can be difficult, especially for those who suffer from seasonal depression.
-What can you do to mirror Nature?
-What practices can you incorporate now, to emerge stronger and more energized come Spring?
+Set your own daily rituals or routines to help bring balance and rest to your daily life.

-Yule and Winter Solstice is a wonderful time to reflect on the past year and all the stuff you’ve accumulated.
-As a minimalist, this is one of my favorite things to do!
+The Yuletide season is a wonderful time to reflect on the past year and all the stuff you’ve accumulated.
+This is one of my favorite things to do!
 I always feel a huge weight lift when I declutter my home.
 I normally watch The Minimalism documentary (Netflix) and re-read Marie Kondo’s book – The Life-Changing Magic of Tidying Up.
-Take a cue from Marie Kondo and do not keep any item that does not bring you joy.
+Take a cue from Marie Kondo, and do not keep any item that does not bring you joy.
 This is also a great way to give back to those in need this time of year.
 Find local charities that can use coats, canned goods, or books!

-Personally, I prefer to also deep clean, especially before I start decorating for the holiday season.
+Personally, I prefer to also deep clean, especially before I start decorating for the Yuletide season.
 I’d much rather do the deep cleaning now than right before my family comes over to celebrate.
 I love to use natural cleaners with symbolic scents depending on my intentions.
-As you sweep envision all the negative energy you’re sweeping away as well.
+As you sweep, envision all the negative energy you’re sweeping away.
 Once you’re finished, incorporate some of your favorite scents with a smoke cleanse, candle, incense, essential oil, or stovetop potpourri.
 (Check out the correspondences above for ideas).

 Altar or Sacred Space

-Get creative and update your altar or sacred space to reflect Yule or Winter Solstice season.
+Get creative and update your altar or sacred space to reflect the Winter Solstice season.
 Reference the Yule correspondences above for ideas!

 TIP – If you’re tight on funds, you can always check out your local thrift store for items.
 You can find amazing candles, baskets, plates, glasses, candle holders, jars, dishes, etc!